-The heart of the Midwest and a city to emulate, Indianapolis is leading the region’s efforts in sustainable development and wellness.
+The heart of the Midwest and a city to emulate, Indianapolis, Indiana boasts several kid attractions as well as leading efforts in sustainable development and wellness.
 It’s a place where families find electric ride-share vehicles, organic farm-to-table cuisine and educational institutions advocating social change — and it’s not the only progressive place in this surprising state.

 Called the “Hoosier State” after what’s said to be slang for friendly farmer types, Indiana is also packed with kid-pleasing experiences to enliven any road trip.
 Choose Indiana for your next family getaway, and you’ll be amazed by the state’s top value attractions and educational treasures.